x

 • Uncovering language and terminology challenges for users

-• Pointing out areas for design improvement
+• Pointing out areas for architecture design improvement

 So what is the main difference between card sorting and tree testing?